SaveTheAles/cyber.py/docs/tutorial.rst

     clean environment <setup_environment>`.

-Using Terra SDK
+Using Bostrom SDK
 ---------------

-In order to interact with the Terra blockchain, you'll need a connection to a Terra node.
+In order to interact with the Bostrom blockchain, you'll need a connection to a Bostrom node.
 This can be done through setting up an LCDClient:

 .. code-block:: python

-    from terra_sdk.client.lcd import LCDClient
+    from bostrom_sdk.client.lcd import LCDClient

-    terra = LCDClient(chain_id="columbus-5", url="https://lcd.terra.dev")
+    bostrom = LCDClient(chain_id="space-pussy-1", url="https://lcd.space-pussy-1.cybernode.ai/")
-    print(terra.tendermint.node_info())
+    print(bostrom.tendermint.node_info())

 Getting Blockchain Info
 -----------------------

-It's time to start using Terra SDK!
-Once properly configured, the ``LCDClient`` instance will allow you to interact with the Terra blockchain.
+It's time to start using Bostrom SDK!
+Once properly configured, the ``LCDClient`` instance will allow you to interact with the Bostrom blockchain.
 Try getting the latest block height:

 .. code-block:: python

-    >>> terra.tendermint.block_info()['block']['header']['height']
+    >>> bostrom.tendermint.block_info()['block']['header']['height']
     '1687543'

-Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.
+Bostrom SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and a number of other features.